bluechristopher/practical_exercises/README.md

 ## Instructions for Participation

 ### Step 1: Fork the Repository
-1. Go to the GitHub repository where this challenge is hosted.
-2. Click the "Fork" button on the top-right corner to create a copy of the repository under your account.
+2. In this repository, click the "Fork" button on the top-right corner to create a copy of the repository under your GitHub account.

 ### Step 2: Create a New Task
 1. Navigate to the **`Student Created Tasks`** folder in your forked repository.